DeDe Lattimore

-Early years
+Early life

 Lattimore played running back and linebacker at Cedar Shoals High School. in Athens, Georgia.
 He recorded 96 tackles, four sacks and four forced fumbles his senior year.
 He was also named to the 2008 Georgia All-Star team and the All-Northeast Georgia team.
 Lattimore earned two Defensive Player of the Year honors in Region 8-AAAA.
 He rushed 88 times for 857 yards and six touchdowns his junior year.
 He also recorded 118 total tackles, 15 sacks and 18 quarterback hurries in 10 games.

 College career

 Lattimore played for the South Florida Bulls from 2010 to 2013.
 He was redshirted in 2009.
-In 2010, he was named a Freshmen All-American by Rivals.com.
+In 2010, he was named a Freshman All-American by Rivals.com.
 In 2011, he was named Second-team All-Big East by Athlon Sports and Phil Steele.
 In 2013, he earned Second-team All-AAC honors, was named USF Team MVP and was a team captain, leading the Bulls with a career-best 98 tackles.

 Professional career

-Lattimore was rated the 14th best inside linebacker in the 2014 NFL Draft by NFLDraftScout.com.
+Lattimore was rated the 14th best inside linebacker in the 2014 NFL draft by NFLDraftScout.com.
 The website projected that he would be drafted in the seventh round or sign as an undrafted free agent.
-Nolan Nawrocki of NFL.com predicted that Lattimore would go undrafted and sign as a priority free agent, stating that Lattimore was a "Tightly wound, inconsistent, two-down Mike linebacker who projects as a backup inside in a 3-4, though he will have to prove his worth on special teams to last."
+Nolan Nawrocki of NFL.com predicted that Lattimore would go undrafted and sign as a priority free agent, stating that Lattimore was a "Tightly wound, inconsistent, two-down Mike linebacker who projects as a backup inside in a 3–4, though he will have to prove his worth on special teams to last."

 Lattimore was signed by the Chicago Bears of the National Football League (NFL) on May 11, 2014, after going undrafted in the 2014 NFL Draft.
 He was released by the Bears on August 31 and signed to the team's practice squad on September 1, 2014.
 He was released by the Bears on September 11 and re-signed to the team's practice squad on October 8, 2014.
 Lattimore made his NFL debut on October 12, 2014, against the Atlanta Falcons, recording one tackle.
 On January 30, 2015, he was resigned to a two-year deal.
 He was waived by the Bears on August 15, 2015.

 Lattimore signed with the Saskatchewan Roughriders of the Canadian Football League on February 19, 2016.
 He was released by the Roughriders on April 19, 2016.